-Our R&D department published a well-received blog post titled “Truly Seamless Reloads with HAProxy – No More Hacks!”.
-In it, we explained why some established connections could be dropped during reloads under high utilization, and how the problem has been solved in HAProxy Enterprise Edition 1.8r1 and HAProxy 1.8. (“High utilization” typically means handling thousands of new connections per second and simultaneously reloading HAProxy processes multiple times per second.)
+We've previously explained why some established connections could be dropped during reloads under high utilization, and how the problem has been solved in HAProxy Enterprise 1.8r1 and HAProxy 1.8. (“High utilization” typically means handling thousands of new connections per second and simultaneously reloading HAProxy processes multiple times per second.)

-That blog post has generated a great deal of user interest for actually enabling this feature in their configurations, so we have decided to post a quick and efficient HOWTO.
+Since then, we've also noticed a great deal of user interest in actually enabling this feature in their configurations, so we have decided to post a quick and efficient HOWTO.